variablecolor/sdk/docs/ios-readme.md

 ## Integrating with your own app

-The VariableSDK framework and required Realm framework can be copied from the demo project into yoru own project
+The VariableSDK framework and required Realm framework can be copied from the demo project into your own project

 ## Changelog

+### v9.0.0

+- support for Color Muse 2 devices

 ### v8.7.0

-- exposed cbcentral from VCFConnectionManager
+- exposed CBCentral from VCFConnectionManager
 - adds new `.Initialized` state to VCFConnectionManager (see [quickstart.md](quickstart.md)) for updated flow

 ### v8.5.3